Chan Buddhism: Western Chan lineages

 Covering over 480 acres of land and located in Talmage, California, the City of Ten Thousand Buddhas was founded by Hsuan Hua.

 The first Chinese master to teach Westerners in North America was Hsuan Hua, who taught Chan and other traditions of Chinese Buddhism in San Francisco during the early 1960s.
 He went on to found the City Of Ten Thousand Buddhas, a monastery and retreat center located on a 237-acre (959,000 m^{2}) property near Ukiah, California, and thus founding the Dharma Realm Buddhist Association and the Dharma Realm Buddhist University.
 Another Chinese Chan teacher with a Western following was Sheng Yen, a master trained in both the Caodong and Linji schools.
 He first visited the United States in 1978 under the sponsorship of the Buddhist Association of the United States, and subsequently founded the CMC Chan Meditation Center in Queens, New York and the Dharma Drum Retreat Center in Pine Bush, New York.

 Doctrinal background

-Though Zen-narrative states that it is a "special transmission outside scriptures" which "did not stand upon words", Zen does have a rich doctrinal background.
+Though Chan narrative states that it is a "special transmission outside scriptures" which "did not stand upon words", Chan does have a rich doctrinal background.